 What does all this mean when it comes hair loss research?

-It looks like time consuming stage III clinical trials that we see in the US will essentially be skipped in Japan.
+Time consuming stage III clinical trials that we see in the US will essentially be skipped in Japan.
+Especially for autologous procedures.
 This is excellent news, especially since Shiseido (Japan) will be starting stage II clinical trials of Replicel (Canada)’s RHC-01 product in the first half of 2015.
 These trials will last for one year, and it is therefore even possible that Shiseido can bring this product to market in Japan as early as 2017.
 This is a best case scenario of course and assumes the the stage II trials show good results.

 Japan is holding the important BioJapan 2014 World Business Forum this coming week, and Replicel is scheduled to present there on October 15, 2014.
 More importantly, Replicel’s team “will be meeting with Shiseido to discuss progress on their RCH-01 clinical trial and to view their purpose-built facility on Kobe Island.”

-I have mentioned this a few times before on this blog, and am getting even more convinced that we in the west will have to travel to Asia when the treatment finally arrives, even if it is based on western technology!
+I have mentioned this a few times before on this blog, and will repeat.
+We in the west will likely have to travel to Asia when the treatment finally arrives, even if it is based on western technology.